Car Collector International

 The car was produced in two engine capacities: the original 2½-Litre from 1936 through the outbreak of war in 1940, and the 3½-Litre added in 1938 using an enlarged 3,485 cc version of the OHV six, twin SU carburettors and low-restriction exhaust manifolds.
 The chassis was a ladder frame with solid front axle, live rear axle on semi-elliptic leaf springs and four-wheel drum brakes; the four-speed manual gearbox had synchromesh on the top three gears; the shortened 104-inch wheelbase and approximately 1,180 kg (2,600 lb) kerb weight made it competitive in period rally and short-circuit events at Brooklands, Donington, Silverstone, Prescott, and on the RAC Scottish Rally.

-Production is conventionally cited as 198 2½-Litre and 116 3½-Litre examples — 314 total — per the consensus of Wikipedia, Classic Driver, the Simeone Museum, netcarshow and Classicmobilia (the RM Sotheby's Arizona 2014 and Monterey 2016 lot descriptions also give 116).
-A less common alternative total of 118 3½-Litre examples (316 total) appears in the RM Sotheby's Arizona 2021 and Paris 2020 catalogues, and a single RM Sotheby's Monterey 2016 highlights bullet quotes '308 SS 100 roadsters built from 1936–1940' — an outlier.
-The range 308–316 therefore reflects the 116/118 uncertainty.
-Of the roughly 314 cars built, 49 were exported and the majority remained in the UK home market (source: Wikipedia / netcarshow).
+Production is conventionally cited as 198 2½-Litre and 116 3½-Litre examples — 314 in total — although some auction catalogues quote 118 3½-Litre cars, giving a total of 316.
+Of the cars built, 49 were exported and the majority remained in the UK home market.
 Individual chassis authentication is the province of the Jaguar Daimler Heritage Trust (JDHT), which holds the factory build records; a JDHT certificate is the standing primary source for any specific car and takes precedence over any aggregate production figure.
-All figures in this guide should be treated as Verify.

 Production ceased in 1940 with the wartime conversion of the SS Cars factory to armament work.
 The 'SS' name was dropped in the post-war reorganisation to Jaguar Cars Ltd. in 1945 for its unavoidable wartime associations, but every Jaguar sports car that followed — the XK 120 of 1948, the C-Type, D-Type and E-Type — traces its line directly from this 1936–1940 short-chassis roadster.

 The SS 100 is the pre-war Jaguar, and every later Jaguar sports car — the XK 120, C-Type, D-Type, E-Type — descends directly from William Lyons' 1936 short-chassis two-seat roadster.
-Three factors anchor its permanent collector position: (1) it is the direct genetic forebear of the entire Jaguar sports-car line, unique to a four-year 1936–1940 production window that ended with the outbreak of war; (2) production was small — the consensus figure is 314 examples (198 2½-Litre + 116 3½-Litre), with the 3½-Litre count alternatively quoted at 118 in some RM Sotheby's catalogues, giving a range of 308–316 (see production Verify note); of the roughly 314 cars, 49 were exported and the majority stayed in the UK home market; (3) survivorship is high relative to production because the model was recognised as significant almost immediately post-war, but a meaningful fraction of surviving cars have been rebodied, re-engined or built up from spare-parts chassis, which places heavy weight on JDHT-verified originality.
+Three factors anchor its permanent collector position: (1) it is the direct genetic forebear of the entire Jaguar sports-car line, unique to a four-year 1936–1940 production window that ended with the outbreak of war; (2) production was small — approximately 314 examples were built (198 2½-Litre and 116 3½-Litre, with some catalogues quoting 118 of the latter); of these, 49 were exported and the majority stayed in the UK home market; (3) survivorship is high relative to production because the model was recognised as significant almost immediately post-war, but a meaningful fraction of surviving cars have been rebodied, re-engined or built up from spare-parts chassis, which places heavy weight on JDHT-verified originality.
 Genuine matching-numbers original-body cars with a full JDHT certificate and unbroken UK-registration history are a materially smaller universe than the raw production total suggests and command a substantial primary-market premium over ordinary restored examples.

 Variants